Retrieval Augmented Thought Process for Private Data Handling in Healthcare: Experimental details

 \section{Experimental details}

-For all our experiments, the large language model used is Llama-2 70B \cite{touvron2023llama} quantized to 4 bits locally deployed on a single NVIDIA A6000 Ada Generation GPU accelerator with 48GB VRAM.
-The batch of documents retrieval from the knowledge base is performed by a Contriever model \cite{izacard2022unsupervised} in its standard configuration.
+For all our experiments, the large language model used is Mixtral8x7B \cite{jiang2024mixtral} locally deployed on 4 A100 GPU accelerators with 80GB VRAM.
+The batch of document retrieval from the knowledge base is performed by a Contriever model \cite{izacard2022unsupervised} in its standard configuration.
 This model has been pre-trained on CC-net and English Wikipedia.